supillai/k8s-cluster-setup-using-ansible/README.md

   Now you should be able to access nginx home page by accessing http://< worker node ip>:32013

 ## What if installation fail?
--  Run 'kubeadm reset --ignore-preflight-errors=all' in all the nodes
+-  Run 'sudo kubeadm reset --ignore-preflight-errors=all' in all the nodes
+  -  Please read the output of above command and do the recommended manual cleanups as suggested.
 -  Run playbook again 'ansible-playbook -i hosts init.yaml -K'